 Moderation: Heinz Arnold, Editor in Chief, Markt&Technik

 What requirements must be met by the electronic components in wearables that are worn by patients?
 How will wearables be incorporated into the overall patient-physician data-analysis system and what does that mean for the components themselves?
 What should the electronics look like to be able to satisfy the extensive requirements?

-In this panel discussion, representatives of leading component and system manufacturers in the healthcare sector will discuss the following issues.
+In the panel discussion on “Wearables for healthcare—Components for digital medicine”, representatives of leading component and system manufacturers in the healthcare sector discussed the following issues.

 - What characteristics must electronic components have to be able to meet future requirements?

 - What technical specifications regarding power consumption must be achieved in the future—and what can be implemented realistically?